 The last system is a private health insurance scheme that targets the wealthiest section of the Cambodian population, which represents approximately 0.1 per cent of the population.
 This system is expensive but quite efficient, giving a reasonable level of social health protection to affiliated individuals.

 Other types of health financing schemes are also found in Cambodia although these remain minor in terms of coverage, such as maternal health vouchers, global health initiatives and national programmes for patients with tuberculosis, malaria, AIDS and for child vaccination schemes.

 Although an effort has been made by the government to set up these protection systems, the majority of them have not yet been effectively implemented and the proportion of people covered by these insurance schemes remains very low.
 The combined coverage of these four social health protection schemes amounts to less than 10 per cent of the population.
-The majority of Cambodians (89 per cent of women and 92 per cent of men) still do not have health insurance.10 Moreover, social health protection schemes usually cover the costs of primary care and hospitalisation, but this does not always extend to medicines.
+The majority of Cambodians (89 per cent of women and 92 per cent of men) still do not have health insurance.11 Moreover, social health protection schemes usually cover the costs of primary care and hospitalisation, but these do not always extend to medicines.
 An effort to ensure the effectiveness of these measures and to communicate the existence and necessity of these measures has yet to be made – and must be – if the Cambodian population is to be effectively covered.

 The International Global Fund also finances the treatment of certain diseases, such as tuberculosis, malaria and AIDS.
-Nevertheless, patients suffering from chronic diseases do not always know how to access public healthcare services, while many live too far away from public health centres, making regular treatment impossible.11
+Nevertheless, patients suffering from chronic diseases do not always know how to access public healthcare services, while many live too far away from public health centres, making regular treatment impossible.12

 ii The role of health insurance